jackyzha0/quartz/content/notes/union-find.md

 ^this is an example of a semi-formal proof by [induction](notes/induction.md)

 ### 3.4 UF 4
-Change find so it implements path compression to "flatten" the chains
+Change find so it implements path compression to "flatten" the chains.
+When we follow tht path to a nodes representative we "learn" the final result

 ```java
 	if (x != reps[x]) {